regro/regolith/docs/collections/people.rst

           ...
           ]

-:membership: list of dicts, Profesional organizations this member is a part of (optional).
+:membership: list of dicts, Profesional organizations this member is a part of, optional.
     These dicts have the following form:

     .. code-block:: python